-- a \$1.4 million increase in external costs related to the development of NTLA-2002, primarily due to an increase in component costs as we prepare to enter into the clinic; - a \$4.2 million increase in external costs related to the development of NTLA-5001, primarily due to an increase in contracted services as we prepare to enter into the clinic; - an \$8.3 million increase in employee-related expenses driven by the expansion of our development organization; - a \$9.5 million increase in research materials and contracted services primarily due to a \$10.0 million one-time payment related to the amendment of the 2014 Novartis Agreement; - a \$2.1 million increase in facility-related expenses primarily related to rent, depreciation and technology expense allocated to research and development; and - a \$5.1 million increase in stock-based compensation driven by our larger workforce and stock valuation.
+a \$1.5 million increase in external costs related to the development of NTLA-2002, primarily due to an increase in component costs as we prepare to enroll patients; a \$6.5 million increase in external costs related to the development of NTLA-5001, primarily due to an increase in contracted services as we prepare to enter into the clinic; a \$15.0 million increase in employee-related expenses driven by the expansion of our development organization; a $$10.1$ million increase in research materials and contracted services primarily due to a $$10.0$ million one-time payment related to the amendment of the $2014$ Novartis Agreement; a \$4.6 million increase in facility-related expenses primarily related to rent, depreciation and technology expense allocated to research and development; and П an \$11.3 million increase in stock-based compensation driven by our larger workforce and higher stock prices.

-Through 2021, we expect research and development expenses to increase as we continue to grow our development team, execute clinical trials for ATTR amyloidosis and progress our HAE and AML programs into the clinic.
+Through 2021, we expect research and development expenses to increase as we continue to grow our development team, execute clinical trials for ATTR amyloidosis and progress additional programs into the clinic.